 5. Does a player need to pitch or throw?

 Some pitchers need in-game pitching experience to develop, while others simply need to build up arm speed.
 There is a big difference.
 The former dictates the summer ball is likely a necessity, while the latter can be accomplished via a number of different means.
 Building arm speed might be a function of long toss, weighted balls, or just taking time off from throwing to build up strength, power, and mobility.

 6. Does a player have adequate size and strength?

 Taking the summer off from baseball is becoming an increasingly population option for players who are undersized or weak, but more polished on the baseball skill side of things.
-If you’re bigger and stronger, you can withstand a longer season.
-If you’re not, you need to work to address your biggest window of adaptation.
-More and more coaches seem to be moving in this direction in recent years, as we have dozens of players who move to Massachusetts for the summer just to train, and the numbers grow considerably each year.
+If you're bigger and stronger, you can withstand a longer season.
+If you're not, you need to work to address your biggest window of adaptation.
+More and more coaches seem to be moving in this direction in recent years, as we have dozens of players who move for the summer just to train at one of our Cressey Sports Performance facilities, and the numbers grow considerably each year.

 7. What's a player's mental state at the end of the college season?